A comprehensive analysis of the new official Banting 2.0 Real Lists

 Potatoes – moved from Red to Orange

 Potatoes were originally on the red list, on advice taken from Loren Cordain (the creator of the Paleo Diet).
-Loren conducted research on nightshades (read this article on nightshades) and found that some people, mostly those of European descent, struggled with metabolic conditions after consuming nightshades.
+Loren conducted research on nightshades - (Nightshades and the Banting Food Lists) and found that some people, mostly those of European descent, struggled with metabolic conditions after consuming nightshades.

 We did a comparison between sweet potatoes and normal potatoes and found them not to be too different.
 We also discovered that most of the research was based on potatoes used in the US for potato crisps – a specific species of potato.
 We put this article together to give a balanced argument around both of them.